joselbr2099/mcompiler/README.md

-simple plugin to compile code using the micro text edit
+simple plugin to compile code using the micro text editor

 work in progress